GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Methods

-In the workflow of most of the read mappers, first, the possible reference locations are found, the read is verified, and then the same operations are carried out for the next read.
-Multi-threaded mappers allow processing several reads at a time.
-Nevertheless, it is necessary to utilize the maximum number of threads possible per a kernel call for an effective GateKeeper-GPU execution by employing the GPU resources fully.
-Therefore, many reads and their candidate reference segments are prepared and batched in \editedII{the} host for a single kernel before verification depending on the pre-calculated batch size.
+In most of the read mappers' workflow, first, the possible reference locations are found, the read is verified, and then the same operations are carried out for the next read.
+Multi-threaded mappers allow the processing of several reads at a time.
+Nevertheless, it is necessary to utilize the maximum number of threads possible per kernel call for an effective GateKeeper-GPU execution by fully employing the GPU resources.
+Therefore, many read and their candidate reference segments are prepared and batched in the host for a single kernel before verification, depending on the pre-calculated batch size.